Real Pasture fed free range eggs rich in Omega 3 and nutritionally superior

 Making Organigrow eggs the best on the market invovles a lot of never ending hard work: before sun rise, the morning rounds allow to check that all the hens are well, to clean the drinkers and look out for any sick chickens.
-Indeed, chickens sometimes catch things similar to our colds, so when that happens, they are seperated from the others and nursed.
+They are seperated from the others and nursed.

 In their large enclosures, the hens are free to roam between the purching houses (where they sleep and nap), the nesting houses and the feeding lines where they can feed freely, during the day, on choice grain, dosed and mixed by Simon, the owner and manager of the farm.